 Keratosis pilaris is a common, harmless skin disorder.
 It causes small, hard bumps that may make your skin feel like sandpaper.
 The buildup forms a plug that blocks the opening of a hair follicle.
 Keratosis pilaris can be frustrating because it’s difficult to treat that is why it is so important to determine its causes and provide prompt treatment.
 By the way, the book “Keratosis Pilaris Remedy Forever” described 100% natural method of treatment at home in detail.
 You can download Alison White’s eBook from the link at the bottom of this page.

 Keratosis Pilaris Causes

 The causes of this disease are not known to date.
 The scientists found that keratosis pilaris is a congenital disease, and there is evidence that it is a genetic disorder as well.
-Also they found factors that influence and may cause the disease.
-These include: lack of vitamins A, D and C; poor nutrition; use of the hormonal medicines; stress, long-term psycho-emotional stress; cold season.
-It was found that it’s usually worse in the winter months, when there’s less moisture in the air, and then may clear up in the summer.
+Also, they found factors that influence and may cause the disease.
+These include lack of vitamins A, D and C; poor nutrition; use of the hormonal medicines; stress, long-term psycho-emotional stress; cold season.
+It was found that it’s usually worse in the winter months when there’s less moisture in the air, and they may clear up in the summer.

 How does keratosis pilaris look like?